redondos/testbed-openstack-hadoop/README.md

 Amazon VPC.

-Options can be passed to these script to modify its settings (like how many instances to start), --help will show all command-line switches.
+Options can be passed to these script to modify its settings (like how many instances to start), --help will show all command-line options.

 Detailed: